-1. To set the 90 degree stop, slightly loosen fence lever "B" and lift fence slightly clearing tables and slide fence forward approximately 1 inch.
+1. To set the 90 degree stop, slightly loosen fence lever "B", which locks the fence in place, and lift fence slightly clearing tables and slide fence forward approximately 1 inch.
+Leave fence lever "B" slightly loose.
 Tighten Fence Sliding Bracket Lever "A".
-Place a square against the fence and use the provided 2.5mm Hex Wrench to adjust the 90 degree set screw against the stop.
-See FIG 18 and FIG 19 (following page)
+Lift fence about 1/16" above the table.
+You can use shims, such as playing cards, to help keep the fence raised off of the tables.
+Do not let fence rest on table when making these adjustments as it will move when tightening lever "B".
+Place a square against the fence and use the provided 2.5mm Hex Wrench "C" to adjust the 90 degree set screw against the stop.
+See FIG 18 and FIG 19.
+The set screw should just come in contact with the stop when adjusted for 90 degrees.
+Tighten lever "B" and remove shims to check again with square to see if fence stays at 90 degrees.
+If not, repeat above procedure.

-2. To set the 135 degree stop, loosen fence lever "A" and slide fence back completely and tighten lever "A".
-Place a 45 degree angle against the fence and use the provided 2.5mm Hex Wrench to adjust the 135 degree set screw against the stop.
+2. To set the 135 degree stop, slightly loosen lever "B" and loosen fence lever "A".
+Slide the fence back completely and re-tighten lever "A".
+Place a 45 degree angle against the fence, insert shims under fence, and use the provided 2.5mm Hex Wrench to adjust the 135 degree set screw against the stop.
 NOTE: The set screw is set deep into the angled hole at the factory.
 If necessary, use a flashlight to locate it.
-See FIG 20 and FIG 21 (following page)
+See FIG 20 and FIG 21.
+Once adjusted, tighten lever "B", remove the shims, and check for 45 degrees.
+If not at 45, repeat above procedure.
+You can now use fence lever "B" to lock the fence at the angle you choose.

 NOTE: These positive stops enable you to quickly position the table to the 90 and 135 degree settings.
-After successful adjustments, tilt fence back to 90 degrees and slide completely back and lock into position.